WCAG Standards Basics

 person in red shirt wearing black and gray headphones

-Why Most Websites Unknowingly Exclude Millions of Users?
+Why Do Most Websites Unconsciously Exclude Millions of Users?

 Imagine opening your favorite website and seeing nothing.
-Not due to a technical error — but because the designer who created it never thought about you.
+Not because of a technical error — but because the designer who made it never thought about you.

-This is a daily reality for more than 2.2 billion people worldwide who have some form of vision impairment (WHO, 2023).
-In Serbia, according to data from the Center for Independent Living of Persons with Disabilities, as many as 11% of the population has some form of disability - and a large portion of them uses the internet every day.
+That is the everyday reality for more than 2.2 billion people worldwide who have some form of visual impairment (WHO, 2023).
+In Serbia, according to data from the Center for Independent Living of Persons with Disabilities, as many as 11% of the population has some kind of disability — and a large part of them use the internet every day.

 11% - of Serbia's population with disabilities